Error estimates for finite difference schemes associated with Hamilton-Jacobi equations on a junction: Introduction

 \subsection{Open problems}

 Let us first mention that it is not known if the error estimate between the (entropy) solution of the scalar conservation law with Dirichlet boundary condition and the solution of the parabolic approximation \cite{div} or with the numerical scheme \cite{ov} is optimal or not.
-Similarly, we do not know if our error estimate is optimal or not.
+Here, we prove an optimal error estimate for $A>A_{0}$ but we do not know if our error estimate is optimal or not for $A=A_{0}$.

 Deriving error estimates for general junction conditions seems difficult to us.
 The main difficulty is the singular geometry of the domain.
-The vertex test function, used in deducing the error estimates with flux limited solutions, is designed to compare flux limited solutions.
+The test function, used in deducing the error estimates with flux limited solutions, is designed to compare flux limited solutions.
 Consequently, when applying the reasoning of Section~\ref{sec:ee}, the discrete viscosity inequality cannot be combined with the continuous one.
 We expect that a layer develops between the continuous solution and the discrete scheme at the junction point.

 \paragraph{Organization of the article.} The remaining of the paper is organized as follows.
-In Section~\ref{sec:prelim}, we recall definitions and results from \cite{IM} about viscosity solutions for \eqref{eq:main}-\eqref{eq:ic} and the so-called vertex test function.
+In Section~\ref{sec:prelim}, we recall definitions and results from \cite{IM} about viscosity solutions for \eqref{eq:main}-\eqref{eq:ic}.
 Section~\ref{sec:grad} is dedicated to the derivation of discrete gradient estimates for the numerical scheme.
 In Section~\ref{sec:conv}, the convergence result, Theorem~\ref{Conv-gen} is proved.
-In Section~\ref{sec:c11}, it is proved that the vertex test function constructed in \cite{IM} can be chosen so that the gradient is locally Lipshchitz continuous (at least if the flux is strictly limited).
+In Section~\ref{sec:optimaltraject}, we study the recuced the minimal action for a ``strictly'' limited flux and prove that the gradient is locally Lipschitz continuous (at least if the flux is strictly limited).
 The final section, Section~\ref{sec:ee}, is dedicated to the proof of the error estimates.